hseager/quizzie/README.md

 ### Notes
 - Change quiz lightbox + change how changing quiz works
 - Improve API endpoints, Patch for update and error reporting on create etc
+- Create a new ApiCallError() obj with custom error page

 ### *Extra Features*
 - QR Code for joining lobby